Akhila981010/project1/README.md

-# Alzheimer's Disease Analysis using Machine Learning by Thotapalli Akhila, Rakshitha BalajiP
+# Alzheimer's Disease Analysis using Machine Learning
 Project Guide: Dr.Daneil Alex Anad
-ALZHEIMER’S DISEASE ANALYSIS USING MACHINE LEARNING Submitted in partial fulfillment of the requirements for the award of

-Bachelor of Engineering Degree in
+ALZHEIMER’S DISEASE ANALYSIS USING MACHINE LEARNING Submitted in partial fulfillment of the requirements for the award ofBachelor of Engineering Degree in
 BIOINFORMATICS
 By
 BALAJI RAKSHITHA (Register No. 3622010)
 THOTAPALLI AKHILA (Register No. 3622048)
 We are pleased to acknowledge our sincere thanks to Board of Management of